 - Prepare questions to ask the PI about the research and specifically inquire about projects available for undergraduate independent research.

-- BMB majors who are not interested in Honors should complete the Independent Study Form online (must be completed before add/drop each semester).
+- For BIOCHEM 196, 296, 396 or 496, students and their faculty sponsor (the PI) should complete the Independent Study Form online (must be completed before add/drop each semester).